tpm-rs/governance/org-docs/STEERING-COMMITTEE.md

 # Steering Committee

-This document lists the members of the Organization's Steering Committee.
+This document lists the members of the Project's Steering Committee.
 Voting members may be added once approved by the Steering Committee as described in the [charter](./CHARTER.md).
-By adding your name to this list you are agreeing to abide by all Organization policies, including the [charter](./CHARTER.md), the [code of conduct](./CODE-OF-CONDUCT.md), the [trademark policy](./TRADEMARKS.md), and the [antitrust policy](./ANTITRUST.md).
+By adding your name to this list you are agreeing to abide by all Project policies, including the [charter](./CHARTER.md), the [code of conduct](./CODE-OF-CONDUCT.md), the [trademark policy](./TRADEMARKS.md), and the [antitrust policy](./ANTITRUST.md).
 If you are serving on the Steering Committee because of your affiliation with another